Prepare to indulge your taste buds with the ultimate culinary treat as we delve into the delectable and diverse world of Belgian cuisine.

 Regional differences in Belgian cuisine

 Belgian food plays an important part in the country’s culture.
 And just as the nation is divided linguistically, it is also split in terms of cuisine.
 The Flemish-speaking region of Flanders, for instance, which lies in the north of Belgium, predominantly enjoys southern Dutch cuisine.
 The French-speaking Wallonia region in the south, meanwhile, is heavily influenced by French cooking.
-Indeed, many top-rated restaurants in the south are revered for their haute cuisine.
+Indeed, many top-rated restaurants in the south are famous for their haute cuisine.

 Traditional dishes from Flanders